goeckeler/katas/katas/Easter Egg Hunt/README.md

 ## Code ##

-Grab a code base with 100% code coverage, see kata "Easter Egg Hunt".
+Check out the code and build it with `gradlew build` on Mac or Linux or `gradlew.bat build` on Windows.
+Check the code coverage, should be 100%.
 Then start and try to change the code so that the tests don't break albeit the code is erraneous.
 Rinse and repeat.

 - How many defects can you introduce within 30 minutes?
 - What kind of defects are these?